SonarSource/sonar-developer-toolset/README.md

 ## (Optional) Build Configuration for Intellij

-If the project uses maven and you experience problems with the built-in build system (*Build* ➡️ *Rebuild Project*) like long build times or build failures, you should [delegate the build to maven](https://www.jetbrains.com/help/idea/delegate-build-and-run-actions-to-maven.html#delegate_to_maven).
+If the project uses maven, and you experience problems with the built-in build system (*Build* ➡️ *Rebuild Project*) like long build times or build failures, you should [delegate the build to maven](https://www.jetbrains.com/help/idea/delegate-build-and-run-actions-to-maven.html#delegate_to_maven).
 Make sure to skip tests during the build:

 ![Intellij-maven-runner](intellij/intellij-maven-runner.png)